The Jeffrey Family

 The state promised to respect and preserve the tribe’s burial grounds.
 But in 1886 the burial ground, too, was sold and desecrated.
 Much of the Crescent Beach section of East Lyme has been built over it and as recently as 1988, Nehantic skeletal remains were uncovered by new construction (Libby, New York Times, August 2, 1998).

 Ezra Stiles‘ map of Nehantic Lands

-The article discusses the organization of a group of Nehantic descendants that are seeking federal tribal recognition.
+The article discusses the organization of a group of Nehantic descendants that gather each year.
 This group has grown, and they hold a multiracial gathering of families descended from the Nehantic/Narragansett tribes in Old Lyme, Connecticut every August.

 The group travels to Charlestown, Rhode Island the following day for the annual Narragansett powwow.
 (The Nehantic and Narragansett tribes merged in approximately 1676.)
 One of the larger family groups is composed of descendants of Joseph Jeffrey, a Nehantic man born in 1695.
 The home he built in Charlestown, Rhode Island is on the national register of historic places, notable for its integration of Native and Colonial architecture.

 This is Joseph Jeffrey’s house, and the site of Jeffrey’s Mill, on Old Mill Road in Charlestown, Rhode Island.

 He served as a primary advisor to Sachem (Chief) Ninigret after the two tribes blended.
 Research indicates he was likely of mixed race and ethnicity, though this is not certain.
 His descendants however, are a diverse group of people who variously “appear” and/or identify as Black, multiracial, Native, and white.
 My spouse and my children number among these descendants.

 The following connects to the Joseph Jeffrey page on wikitee: